Fold

 sum = sum + x

-Later you want to multiply together an array of factors.
-You write this pseudocode:
+Later we want to multiply together an array of factors.
+We write this pseudocode:

 product = 1